$87 of free trial credit. No credit card required.

 In this case, a lighter runtime also means lighter cost to you.
 On many other platforms, you would have to pay for the 1 GB container whether you needed it or not.

 Node.js applications are prized for their speed and small memory footprint.
 A typical Node.js app utilizes about 128 MB (or 0.125 GB) to run.
-So the cost to run this Node.js application on PWS is:
+The cost to run this Node.js application on PWS is:

 100 hours x 0.125 GB x $0.03/GB-Hr = $0.375